Mojiberus/mpv-config/README.md

 `screeshot-format=png` use .png file format for screenshots you take.
 Pick one of these: `png` `jpg` `jpeg` `webp`.

-`sub-file-paths=` is used with `fuzzydir` script, which will recursively load subs from subfolders where video is placed. `**` at the end of the path is required to recursively.
+`sub-file-paths=` is used with `fuzzydir` script, which will recursively load subs from subfolders where video is placed. `**` at the end of the path is required to search subtitles recursively.

 Set it up to your folder where you store videos with subs.